BlakeRhodes/NeoArcadia/Priests.md

 ### Trained Healer - PP Cost 1

 Access the medical libraries of Linus through your cybernetic enhancements, restoring vitality to your allies with a touch that mends flesh and spirit alike.
+You may use this ability during the Prepare Phase.

  - Spend an access token to restore 1d6 HP or 1 SP